-Opiate painkiller addiction, heroin addiction and methadone addiction are the three most common types of opiate addiction and all three require opiate detox and addiction treatment.
+Opiate addictions can be difficult to treat and overcome; however, many opiate rehab programs are well-equipped to provide you with both medical care and psychological support throughout your journey so that you are prepared for a healthy lifestyle after treatment.
+Opiate painkiller addiction, heroin addiction and methadone addiction are the three most common types of opiate addiction, and all three merit medically-supervised opiate detox and residential addiction treatment.

 If you would like to learn more about our opiate painkiller addiction treatment program here at Michael’s House, call us today.
 We have two different estates in Palm Springs, California, each providing separate recovery facilities for those who are ready to break free from painkiller addiction.

 Please call our 24-hour, toll-free helpline to speak with our caring and knowledgeable admissions coordinators to find out more opiate addiction treatment.
 We want to help you begin a new life apart from drugs.

 1 “Heroin.”
 National Institute on Drug Abuse.
 January 2018.

 2 “Methadone.”
 Substance Abuse and Mental Health Administration.
 28 September 2015.